Latest issue no. 105 - June 2014

 Read review and buy the book

-- Curative effect of scraping therapies on lumbar muscle strain, by Wang Yingying et al.
+- Effect of scraping therapy on weightlifting ability, By Wang Xingze et al.

 Receive our beautifully printed journal on your doorstep three times a year in February, June and October and get 24/7 access to our vast digital archive of back content.